 Unfortunately, delays can happen.
 My Mold Detective will do everything possible to ensure timely shipping of your product orders, however, My Mold Detective is not responsible for any delays experienced as a result of the shipping carriers.
 Please see terms and conditions for full details.

 If you’ve been notified that your sample results are ready, but your report reads, “Check back for Results” for more than three hours, please notify us.

 Spore trap cassette, also known as air sampling, is the Indoor Air Quality (IAQ) industry’s most widely used and scientifically proven method of testing for mold: It accurately identifies and counts the mold concentrations in your breathable air.
 Spore/air sample cassettes should be analyzed by an AIHA- accredited independent laboratory (www.aiha.org).
 My Mold Detective’s mold detection kit follows these guidelines and provides proven scientific results for mold detection.

-Regardless of the type or genus of mold identified, if the mold levels are Elevated in comparison to the outdoor air samples, an action is recommended.
-My Mold Detective can help you with next steps if your report comes back with action recommended.
+Regardless of the type or genus of mold identified, if the mold levels are elevated in comparison to the outdoor air samples, the action is recommended.
+My Mold Detective can help you with the next steps if your report comes back with the action recommended.